wsydney76/craft4-ddev-starter/README.md

 * Version control them along with the templates that use them without affecting the project config.
 * Sizes can be calculated dynamically depending on user selections (alignment, aspect ratio).

+__... don't you use a rich text field like Redactor?__

+* We want to have a strict control over the look and feel of our site, keeping it clean and minimal.
+* We want to avoid that users can add arbitrary html elements.
+* We want to avoid that users can add arbitrary image sizes.
+* So even for markdown we allow only a limited set of html elements.
+* The Redactor field type can be configured to use only what we want, but then it does not add a lot of benefit.
+* We added a `/config/redactor/Custom.json` config file in case you can't resist.
+* The websites we build typically do not have a lot of long text chunks.
+* Yet another plugin...

 __... do you place the root folder for images outside the web root?__

 * This way we enforce that only transformed, and therefore smaller, images are used on the front end.